Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

  Access key  | xxx|

-The Ubuntu DSVM and the HDInsight cluster created in the pre-requisite list are compute targets.
+The Ubuntu DSVM and the Azure HDInsight cluster created in the pre-requisite list are compute targets.
 Compute targets are the compute resource in the context of Azure ML Workbench, which might be different from the computer where Azure ML Workbench runs.

 ## Data description